August 20, 2018 – By Anna Helhoski

 You don’t necessarily need to work more hours at a part-time job or send an SOS to your parents to get back on track.
 Instead, adjust your budget.
 There are two effective ways to do it:

-Stop spending.
 Plan to skip a few weeks of spending to stick with your current budget.
 If you spent three weeks of your allotment in one weekend, for example, then curtail spending for two weeks.

-Start over.
 Add up all of the money you have left for the semester and divide by the number of weeks left.
 This is the new amount available to spend each week.